 In the past, Global Exchange participants have received winter term credits, service learning credits, and other academic credits for participating.
 Please inquire with your university’s academic advisor to determine the specific requirements.

-Are Reality Tours service-learning trips?
+Are Reality Tours volunteer work trips?

 How can my group pay for our trip?